vk-cs/docs-public/docs/en/ml/mlplatform/deploymlflow/manage/manage-mlflow-client/manage-mlflow-client.md

 2. [Create](../../../mlflow/start/create/) an MLflow instance.
 3. Reboot the virtual machine from JupyterHub:
     1. Open the **Cloud Servers → Virtual machines** section.
-    2. In the **ML Platform Instances** subsection, find the JupyterHub you need instance.
+    2. In the **ML Platform Instances** block, find the JupyterHub instance you need.
     3. Open the menu and select **Restart**.

 <info>